Mackenzie of Gairloch: Alexander Mackenzie, X of Gairloch

-A natural daughter, Janet Mackenzie, who married with issue.
+He also had a natural daughter, Janet Mackenzie, who married with issue.

 Sir Alexander Mackenzie died on April 15, 1770, and was buried at Gairloch.

 Hector Mackenzie, XI of Gairloch

 Sir Hector Mackenzie, 11th of Gairloch and 4th Baronet was known in Scottish Gaelic as An Tighearna Storach which means the Buck-toothed Laird.
 He was only 12 years old when he succeeded and his affairs were managed by trustees appointed by his father.

 In 1789, he obtained authority from the Court to sell lands which his father had originally intended for him to use pay off the debts on the estate.

 In 1815, he was appointed Lord-Lieutenant of his native county.
 He generally lived at home among devoted tenantry and only visited London once in his life-time.
 He patronised the Gaelic poets including Alexander Campbell.
 He married in 1778 to Cochrane, daughter of James Chalmers of Fingland but without issue and the marriage was dissolved in 1796.
 He married a month later to Christian, daughter of William Henderson, Inverness.
 She was popularly known among the Gairloch people as A Bhantighearna Ruadh.
 They had the following children: